jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/HackerOne-Hacker-Powered-Security-Report-2023.md

 Lack of visibility into
 the attack surface
 32 %
 Lack of in\-house
 skills and expertise
 How to Keep Hackers
 Motivated for the
 Best Results
-Whether youre running a bug bounty, pentest, or code security audit program, you benefit by attracting the best hackers to participate.
+Whether you’re running a bug bounty, pentest, or code security audit program, you benefit by attracting the best hackers to participate.
 We asked hackers what makes for a program they want to hack on.
 Bounties are the main attraction to a program, with 73% choosing a program because it pays generous bounties.
 However, other attractive factors include the anticipation that a lot of vulnerabilities will be available to find on a target (50% of hackers named this), and a varied scope (which attracts 46% of hackers).
-17% of hackers will spend time on a program due to the relationship they have with the organizations security team.
+17% of hackers will spend time on a program due to the relationship they have with the organization’s security team.
-When it comes to turning hackers off a program, its all about the experience; poor communication puts off 55% of hackers and slow response times put off 60%.
+When it comes to turning hackers off a program, it’s all about the experience; poor communication puts off 55% of hackers and slow response times put off 60%.
 Just 9% of hackers say NDAs disincentivize them to hack a target, and only 14% are put off by a prohibition on publicly disclosing vulnerabilities they find.
 Both of those numbers are down slightly from 2022\.
-These numbers illustrate the adaptability of hackersand the viability of ethical hackers as a solution even for organizations that may require these common legal and disclosure restraints.
+These numbers illustrate the adaptability of hackers—and the viability of ethical hackers as a solution even for organizations that may require these common legal and disclosure restraints.
 2023 Hacker\-Powered Security Report
 16
-When Im looking at a new program, I will look at the metrics in terms of time to triage and bounty and to what degree the program is hitting those metrics.
+“When I’m looking at a new program, I will look at the metrics in terms of time to triage and bounty and to what degree the program is hitting those metrics.
 I would